-While the \lj scores are systematically stricter compared to the primary panels, this does not exclude the possibility of the \lj misclassifying a subset of dangerous misdiagnoses as harmless.
+While the \lj scores are systematically lower than the primary panels', this does not exclude the possibility of the \lj misclassifying a subset of dangerous misdiagnoses as harmless.
 To assess this risk, we define the \textit{severe error rate} as the proportion of potentially harmful diagnoses (primary panel's patient safety score $\leq 2$) that also received a patient safety score from an \lj model or re-score panel of at least $3$ points higher (i.e. diagnoses with strong disagreement with the primary panel on potential harm).
-This corresponds to the error rate for a binary classification of patient risk, which can be computed from Figure~\ref{fig:CMs}.
+This corresponds to the error rate for the binary classification of `patient risk', which can be computed from Figure~\ref{fig:CMs}.
 Table~\ref{tab:severe_rates} shows the severe error rates for the \lj models (approx $5\%$), which are significantly lower than the severe error rate estimated for the re-score panels ($16.7 \%$).
-In a beta–binomial model with a flat prior, the posterior probability of severe error rate in the \LJ is lower than in the re-score sample is $\simeq 96.3\%$.
+In a beta–binomial model with a flat prior, the posterior probability that the severe error rate in the \lj is lower than that of the re-score panel is $\simeq 96.3\%$.
 These estimates provide further confidence in the quality of the LLM Jury.

-The \lj model scores are highly correlated (Figure~\ref{fig:spearman-vs-cohen-2-by-2}), and as a result, the \LJ does not achieve a lower severe error rate than the individual \lj models.
-Figure~\ref{fig:sever_case_overlap} shows that $5$ out of $8$ severe risk assessment errors made by at least one \lj model were made by a majority of \lj models, resulting in \LJ having a severe risk assessment error in $4$ out of $8$ cases.
+The \lj model scores are highly correlated ($0.57$-$0.76$; Figure~\ref{fig:spearman-vs-cohen-2-by-2}).
+As a result, the aggregated \LJ does not achieve a lower severe error rate than the individual \lj models.
+As shown in Figure~\ref{fig:sever_case_overlap}, $5$ out of $8$ severe risk assessment errors made by at least one \lj model were made by a majority of \lj models, resulting in \LJ having a severe risk assessment error in $4$ out of $8$ cases.
 Given the limited number of cases, we cannot draw strong conclusions about the underlying failure modes.
 Despite this limitation, a qualitative examination of individual cases can provide useful insights.
 Here, we highlight a few specific examples.